USEPA/CMAQ/DOCS/Release_Notes/OMI_through_2019.md

 ## Brief Description

-This change replaces the OMI_1979_to_2017.dat with the OMI_1979_to_2019.dat file and updates csh scripts that use it.
+This change replaces the OMI_1979_to_2017.dat with the OMI_1979_to_2019.dat file and updates cshell scripts that use it.

 ## Significance and Impact